- Community Resources

 The College has a growing inventory of camping equipment available to students, staff and faculty for a maximum loan period of one week during the school year.
 Use of equipment for academic work and outdoor program activities takes precedence over personal use.
 Equipment is also available for individual project work or class work.
 Canoes and kayaks are only available to students, faculty and staff who are already competent to use this equipment.

-Reserve gear ahead of time with Nick Jenei, Director of Student Leadership and Engagement, at x5672.
+Reserve gear ahead of time with Nick Jenei, Coordinator of Community Engagement, at x5672.
 While there are a number of other important guidelines noted at time of reservation, the following bear particular mention: life jackets are to be worn at all times and canoes may not be used in the ocean.
 Persons borrowing equipment will be responsible for safety of all associated participants, and will be held liable for loss or damage to that equipment.

 Bicyclists are encouraged to use the sidewalk on Eden Street between downtown and the college.
 Bicycle racks are located by the greenhouse, Turrets and at entrances to college buildings.
 We recommend the use of bicycle locks, especially for overnight parking.
 Bike sheds for longer-term storage of bikes are located by Blair/Tyson and in the KWD Village.